eprbell/rp2/README.dev.md

 Accounting method plugins are discovered by RP2 at runtime and they must adhere to the conventions shown below.
 To add a new plugin follow this procedure:
 * add a new Python file to the `src/rp2/plugin/accounting_method/` directory and give it a meaningful name (like fifo.py)
-* import the following (plus any other RP2 file you might need):
+* import the following (plus any other RP2 or Python package you might need):
 ```
 from typing import Iterator, Optional